 But not ALL blog comments are profound or wise, and not all blog comments lead readers to the commenter’s blog.
 Here are a few thoughts on making comments on blogs that inspire readers to click over and visit your blog.
 And for more info about making money blogging, read Rowse’s ProBlogger: Secrets for Blogging Your Way to a Six-Figure Income – it’s a goldmine of information!

-7 Tips for Making Good Comments on Blog Posts
+How to Make Good Comments on Blog Posts

 1. Share your mistakes and weaknesses.
 Research shows that people who make mistakes are more likeable than those who appear to be perfect.
 People who make mistakes are seen as more approachable and less judgmental than perfect people – so don’t be afraid to free your foibles.
 For instance, if you’re commenting on a blog post about increasing traffic to your blog, you could briefly describe your experience of writing a post that made your readers flee in droves.